top of page

 Training & Managing the System

 In any performance management system the key is to provide the tools needed for achieving success.
 It starts with consistent and continuous training.
 Training and individual development plans should be aligned with your department's objectives.
-The Black Chip system not only measures individual performance but assists in measuring effectiveness in training courses completed.
+The Black Chip System not only measures individual performance but assists in measuring effectiveness in training courses completed.
 Employees get more out of training if they feel it is relevant and can help them be successful at their job.
 Training courses are a means to the end.

 A by-product of utilizing the Black Chip system to improve performance is the data and statistics obtained from the database.
 From a department perspective being able to conduct trend analysis to address weaknesses is a great benefit as is sharing positive statistics with senior management and colleagues on individual and department achievements.
 Other advantages of the Black Chip system include: